 1. Determine the total cost of attendance.

 The cost of attendance (COA) includes tuition, books, travel fees, room and board, and all other school expenses.
 If all these costs are not already totaled and included in your financial aid letter, you will need to do your own calculation based on information provided on the school’s website.
 If the college has given you its estimate of your total COA, make sure to deduct any expenses that do not apply to you.
 For instance, if you plan to live at home, you do not need to pay for room and board.
 However, you may have expenses that are not included in their summary, such as fuel, car maintenance, parking, or public transit.
 If your family lives across the country from campus, consider factoring in more money for airfare if you plan on going home over breaks.
 Every student is different, so think about your personal situation and determine which expenses apply to your total COA.
 If you’re unsure how to do these calculations, you can learn how to calculate both your total cost of attendance and resulting out-of-pocket costs here.

 2. Add up all grants and scholarships.

 This is the money that you will not need to pay back (essentially free money for college).
 If you demonstrated significant financial need on your FAFSA, you may have received a Federal Pell Grant from the government.
-The maximum award as of the 2017-2018 school year is $5,920 per academic year.
+The maximum award for the 2018–2019 school year is $6,095.
 Your financial aid letter will detail any state and school grants and scholarships that you have received as well.
 If it is not mentioned, ask your school’s financial aid office if these grants and scholarships are renewable each year (otherwise your financial aid package will change drastically year-to-year).
 If you receive a merit-based scholarship for academic achievement, ask if you will need to maintain a minimum GPA to keep it.
 If you drop below full-time student status, will you lose your scholarships or grant money?
 If there is any confusion about what you have received, call the school to clarify.